makersacademy/chitter-challenge/README.md

 Task
 ----
-Week 4 challenge at Maker Academy: We are going to write a little Twitter clone that will allow the users to post messages to a public stream.
+Week 4 challenge at Makers Academy: We are going to write a little Twitter clone that will allow the users to post messages to a public stream.
 See the user stories below:

 Features
 --------